Sunday, August 10, 2014

 We have some regular attendees who are sensitive to strong scents.
 We are joining many other organizations in requesting our members and guests not to wear them.

-Cheques payable to "The Ulyssean Society" are accepted at meetings or mailed to the address below (our former Treasurer, Beverly Bloom).
-Last month forms were enclosed with copies of our newsletter mailed to members who have not renewed.
+In June forms were enclosed with copies of our newsletter mailed to members who had not renewed.
 Request a form, or just send information and cheque to

 The Ulyssean Society, c/o Beverly Bloom,